kushagharahi/kushagharahi.github.io/src/content/open-source/open-source.md

 # Open Source Contributions

-## These are contributions I've made to packages not owned or maintained by me
+## Contributions I've made to packages not owned or maintained by me
 ### I also have a bunch of first party open source packages!
 Check out my [projects page](/projects) for a list of those!
 ![a git visual](~content/open-source/git.png)